A coherent structure transport model for scrape-off layer turbulence: The E-field in GEMX utilizing SOLPS-ITER and the CST Model

 We learned that mapping the block-structured SOLPS-ITER data directly to the GEMX $(R,Z)$ grid leads to spurious $\mathbf{E}\times \mathbf{B}$ orbits and a lack of energy conservation.
 We determined there was not a sufficient number of grid points along the magnetic flux surface from the SOLPS-ITER solution data to produce a smooth electrostatic potential in $(R,Z)$ using simple spline fitting.
 There are slight errors in the numerical calculation of both ${\bf E}_\perp$ and $E_\parallel$.
 To improve upon this, we linearly interpolate the original data along the flux surface to get more points, then interpolate the data in $(\psi_p,~\theta)$ space onto our structured grid in $(R,Z)$ (FIG.~\ref{solps_GEMX}).
 The result improves the behavior of the $\mathbf{E}\times \mathbf{B}$ motion and energy conservation.

 The SOLPS-ITER field as a function of the major radius at the outer mid-plane and lower outer divertor are shown in FIGS.~\ref{SOLPS_Z0} and \ref{solps_div}.
 Near the separatrix, the E-field is outward, and particles near this region will drift clockwise due to the $\mathbf{E}\times \mathbf{B}$ drift, and this drift velocity is comparable to the parallel velocity projected on the R-Z plane.
-This modifies the particle's neoclassical orbit significantly and will make the heat flux profile at the lower outer divertor plate deviate from the Goldston model\cite{Goldston_2012}.
-There is also a peak in the electrostatic potential outside the separatrix near the divertor plate.
-This peak will impede the ions approaching the plate.
-In the simulation results in Sec.~IV that follow, we will see a dip in the heat flux in this region.
+This modifies the particle's neoclassical orbit significantly and will make the heat flux profile at the lower outer divertor plate deviate {different} from the Goldston model\cite{Goldston_2012}.
+There is also a peak in the electrostatic potential outside the separatrix near the divertor plate. {This peak reduces the energy of the ions approaching the plate at this location.} In the simulation results in Sec.~IV that follow, we will see a dip in the heat flux in this region.